chalmerj/introcs-lecture-notes/devel/rst/lab-string-ops.rst

 Design, compile and run a C# program to accomplish each of the following tasks.
 Add one part at a time and test before trying the next one.
-The program can just include a Main method, or it is neater to split things into separate methods, and have Main call all the ones you have written so far (or for testing purposes, just the one you are working on, with the other function calls commented out).
+The program can just include a Main method, or it is neater to split things into separate methods (all static void, with names like ShowLength, SentenceType, LastFirst1, LastFirst), and have Main call all the ones you have written so far (or for testing purposes, just the one you are working on, with the other function calls commented out).
 All input from the user should be preceded by a meaningful prompt.